-As we were checking out the latest demo cars from CES 2016, we were noticing that no vehicles had kick panel speaker installations anymore, but why?
+As we checked out the latest demo cars from CES 2016, we noticed that no vehicles had kicked panel speaker installations anymore, but why?
 Then we came across Klifton Keplinger’s newly revised Infiniti G35 at CES.

 Speakers in Kick-Panels – Now an Old-Fashioned Technique?

 Certainly, if you’ve been around for a few years, you may have noticed a marked shift away from mounting front-stage speakers into the kick panels, opting instead to A-pillars and factory and non-factory dashboard locations (and, *gulp*, even back to the doors).
-It wasn’t but ten years ago ALL serious cars, both competition, and non-competition ‘advanced enthusiast’ alike were using kick panels.
-But over the course of the last decade, installation techniques have migrated to a decidedly more “European” approach to front-stage, opting to mount speakers in the A-pillars and dashboard, and rejecting the former king of speaker locations, the kick panels.
+It wasn’t, but ten years ago, ALL serious cars, both competition, and non-competition ‘advanced enthusiasts’ alike, were using kick panels.
+But over the course of the last decade, installation techniques have migrated to a decidedly more “European” approach to front-stage, opting to mount speakers in the A-pillars and dashboard and rejecting the former king of speaker locations, the kick panels.
 Many have dismissed kick panel mounting altogether.
-To this, I say “not so fast, my friend!”
-I’d like to make a (hopefully compelling) case to consider mounting your front-stage speakers in the kick panels of your next build.
+To this, I say, “not so fast, my friend!”
+I want to make a (hopefully compelling) case to consider mounting your front-stage speakers in the kick panels of your next build.
 Here goes:

 When a speaker system is placed in an automotive environment, we hear the direct (shortest path) and reflected (longer path) sounds, such as resonances and reverberations.
-The two sounds are processed by the brain as one sound, and this influences our perception of height, width, and depth of soundstage, as well as rearward ambiance.
+The brain processes the two sounds as one sound, which influences our perception of height, width, depth of soundstage, and rearward ambiance.
 For this reason, the off-axis radiation pattern of any speaker in a vehicular environment has a significant influence on how natural the music sounds.
 Most mobile audio sound systems benefit greatly from having the front stage speakers at least partially “off-axis.”
-Off-axis means that the speakers are not pointing at you, but rather at some angle less than 90 degrees away from you.
+Off-axis means that the speakers are not pointing at you but rather at some angle less than 90 degrees away from you.

 X – Y = Z